Jay-Idrees/Modern-Javascript/readme.md

 **Object Destructuring**
 - You can extract specific elements/properties from an objects.
 Note that all the idividual contents of an object are usually called properties
+- Note that unlike Array destructuring, the names of the elements/properties must exactly match as in the object from which they are being extracted.
+In contrast for arrays the names need not to match exactly, the destructring operates by the location of index

 ```javascript
 // Below is our object